hfarruda/Echo-chamber-priority-users/README.md

 # Echo Chamber Formation Sharpened by Priority Users
-The codes of this paper are implemented in the DOCE (Dynamical Opinion Clusters Exploration Suite) library, which is not yet available.
+The codes of this paper are implemented in the DOCES (Dynamical Opinion Clusters Exploration Suite) library, which is not yet available.
 So, we provide a previous version to reproduce our study in this GitHub repository.

 Once our library is available, we will replace the codes here.